 Padang Padang Beach wasn’t that typical touristy beach back then.
 But this shifted once the beach got featured in the 2010 film Eat Pray Love.
-Even the famous band MLTR was ‘hypnotized’ with its beauty.
-These days, the beach is already tourists-friendly.
+Even the famous band MLTR was ‘hypnotized’ by its beauty.
+These days, the beach is already tourist-friendly.
 Even though getting down to this beach is a bit tricky.

 Pose for the camera with mesmerizing landscapes as the background.
 Done having fun, don’t forget to taste the local warungs food before leaving.